wgmo/graphtik/docs/source/arch.rst

         Operations and `netop` are marked as such on construction, or enabled globally from `configurations`.

+        Note that `sideffects` are not expected to function with *process pools*, certainly not when `marshalling` is enabled.

     process pool
         When the :meth:`multiprocessing.Pool` class is used for `parallel` execution, the `task`\s  must be communicated to/from the worker process, which requires `pickling <https://docs.python.org/library/pickle.html>`_, and that may fail.
         With pickling failures you may try `marshalling` with *dill* library, and see if that helps.

+        Note that `sideffects` are not expected to function at all. certainly not when `marshalling` is enabled.

     thread pool
         When the :func:`multiprocessing.dummy.Pool` class for `parallel` execution,